guardian/recommendations/pull-requests.md

 If these things are not true then you should address the blockers before raising the pull request.

-## Small

-A good pull request is easy to understand.
-There should be a manageable number of changes in each pull request.
-Don't mix multiple changes into the same pull request.
-If you are doing bulk moves and deletions only have one kind of operation in a pull request.

 ## The art of the pull request review